How is blood pressure measured?

 - Your child will be asked to sit for a few minutes before the measurement is taken.

-- The cuff is wrapped around your child’s arm and it is pumped up.
+- A fabric cuff is wrapped around your child’s upper arm and pumped up.
 This holds back the blood flow to that area.

 - The pressure on the cuff is slowly released.